 Have students suggest how to end the sentence in a way that follows the pattern.
-(One response might be "... called Anwar.")
+(One response might be "weaving bright cloth.")

-- 4. Have students work in groups of two or three to generate other sentences, with other people or animals as the subject, that follow the same pattern.
+- 4. Have students work in groups of two or three to generate other sentences that follow the same pattern.
 You can have students do this orally or put their sentences in writing. - 5.
-Point out the two prepositional phrases in the model sentence and ask students to identify the two prepositional phrases in the sentences they created.
+Point out the two key phrases in the model sentence and ask students to identify the corresponding phrases in the sentences they created.
 (Not all students will be able to do this, but having all the sentences follow the model will help them understand.) - 6.
 Continue the activity with other sentences.
-Here are two more possibilities, or choose other sentences that you prefer:
+Here are two more possibilities, or choose other sentences from the book that you prefer: